pivotal/docs-tap/getting-started.md

      kubectl apply -f rmq-1.yaml
     ```

-The application developer is responsible for developing applications and creating application workloads:
+The app developer is responsible for developing applications and creating application workloads:

 1. For this example you use a sample Spring application that simply sends and receives messages
 through RabbitMQ to itself.